My mission with this Helsinki post is simple. After reading this guide, I hope Helsinki feels like a second home to you!

 The tasty food is inexpensive, while the atmosphere is cozy and casual.
 If you have a bigger crew, take one of the large tables next to the main entrance and try different dishes mix & match style!

 If you are visiting this hall (‘halli’, as we say in Finnish) during the summer, the yard & parking lot outside is a hugely popular lovely flea market.
+By the way, here are 50+ typical Finnish foods for you to explore.

 Address: Lönnrotinkatu 34, Helsinki